 How one school made £350,000 from its local high streetChris Dyson, a headteacher in one of the most deprived areas of the country, has discovered an untapped revenue stream: businesses that want to give back.
 Last year they helped him save £350,000 and now he says “money isn’t a problem at our school.”
 Chris explains how he does it, and how others can too.

-Risk protection arrangement (RPA)The RPA will soon be open to maintained schools as well as academies.
+Risk protection arrangement (RPA)The RPA is open to maintained schools and academies.
 It's an alternative to commercial insurance and managed by the DfE.
 Learn what it covers, how much it costs and how to join.

 Allocating departmental budgetsFind out about ways in which you can calculate curriculum department budgets, including by using a formula or by negotiation or bidding.
 You will also find case studies on methods used by teaching schools.